This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 Here are some ways to help prepare your home for a hurricane.

-● Clear your yard of anything that might blow around during the storm.
+● Clear your yard: It's important to remove anything that might blow around during the storm.
 Bring any loose items such as bikes, lawn furniture, grills, and building materials inside, if possible.

 Know your evacuation route.
 Image courtesy of Shutterstock